onaranjoUCM/Cube-Carnage/README.md

 ![zombie](https://raw.githubusercontent.com/onaranjoUCM/Cube-Carnage/master/img/zombie.PNG "zombie")

-The top-down view allows you to see the **huge amount of enemies** coming from all directions and better enjoy the effects of the explosions.
+The top-down view allows you to see the **huge amount of enemies** coming from all directions and enjoy the effects of the explosions better.
 You will control your character using the arrow keys and the spacebar so its really easy to play!.